 The less-invasive shave excision does not provide this type of information.
 Shave biopsies are practical when going deep into the skin to get an accurate diagnosis is unnecessary.
 Surface lesions and growths are the best candidates for the less-invasive shave excision.

 In the end, neither surgery is “better.”
 While there are plenty of advantages to having an excisional procedure done, it’s not always necessary.
-That is why it is best to have your expert West dermatologic surgeon discuss treatment options with you.
+That is why it is best to have your expert West dermatologic surgeon in Nevada discuss treatment options with you.
 Learn more about skin cancer surgery at WebMD.com.

 Excisional Surgery Complications